FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

 A special data type is ``predict_input``. ``predict_input`` is only used for specifying data input when running prediction task.

-Here is an example of running prediction by loading a model from the same job:
+Here is an example of running prediction with a upstream model within the same pipeline:

 .. code:: python